Insight

 For many law firms, a sensible first multilingual rollout looks something like this:

-- one clear contact or intake page
+2. One clear contact or intake page in the target language path.

 That gives the firm a usable multilingual journey without overbuilding.
 From there, the firm can review behaviour, enquiries, and maintenance realities before expanding further.